obriencj/koji-smoky-dingo/docs/faq.rst

 Honestly, the biggest struggle has been in working with multiple versions of Koji.
 Or working with multiple versions of libraries under Python 3 to dodge the deprecation churn.

+Once KSD achieves a version 1.0.0 I will begin work on 2.0.0 which will drop Python 2 support.
+I'm not sure how long I'll provide backports to the 1.0 line after that... it likely depends on how long I have to use a RHEL 6 machine.

 Why Version 0.9?